 Upper Respiratory Infection - Symptoms

-What are your symptoms of upper respiratory infection?
+What were the symptoms of your upper respiratory infection?

 Upper Respiratory Infection - Home Remedies

-What are your home remedies of upper respiratory infection?
+Tell us your home remedies for upper respiratory infection?